brave/qa-resources/WikiTemplate/Android/wikitemplate-android.md

 - [ ] Verify that the website shortcuts added via `Add to Home screen` are still visible on the Android home screen and tapping on icons loads the appropriate webpage
 - [ ] Verify that the `Tab Group` setting doesn't reset/change after upgrading
 - [ ] Verify that `Clear data on exit` is retained from the previous version
   - [ ] Rewards
-  - [ ] Verify that BAT balance is retained
+    - [ ] Connection to custodian or self custody is retained
-  - [ ] Verify that both Tips and Monthly Contributions are retained
+    - [ ] BAT balance is retained
-  - [ ] Verify that the Summary panel transactions list is retained
+    - [ ] Recurring contributions (if set up) are retained
   - [ ] Ads
-  - [ ] Verify that both `Estimated pending rewards` & `Ad notifications received this month` are retained
+    - [ ] `Ads received this month` value is retained
-  - [ ] Verify that changes to Ads settings are retained
+    - [ ] Changes to ads settings are retained
-  - [ ] Verify that Ads are not being enabled when upgrading to a new version if they were disabled
+    - [ ] Ensure that ads are not disabled when upgrading to a new version if they were enabled
-  - [ ] Verify that Ads are not being disabled when upgrading to a new version if they were enabled
+    - [ ] Ensure that ads are not being enabled when upgrading to a new version if they were disabled